ClaudiaASoares/ClaudiaASoares.github.io/_pages/about.md

 ---

 I am a researcher at [NOVA LINCS](https://nova-lincs.di.fct.unl.pt/) and an Assistant Professor at the [Department of Computer Science](https://www.di.fct.unl.pt/en) of the [NOVA School of Science and Technology](https://www.fct.unl.pt/en).
 I do scientific consulting to [Neuraspace](https://www.neuraspace.com/), to fight Space Debris with Machine Learning.
-My work is broadly on trustworthy ML for Healthcare and for Physical Systems, like swarms of artificial agents, underwater unmanned vehicles, and satellites.
+My work is broadly on trustworthy ML for critical Systems, like healthcare, and physical systems (swarms of artificial agents, underwater unmanned vehicles, and satellites).

 My Erdös number is 4.

-Students
+Students and lab members
 ======

+If you would like to be part of my group as a Postdoctoral Researcher, Ph.D. student, M.Sc., or B.S. student, [see this page](/students/).

 PhD Students
 ------